ptisma/k3s-cluster/k3s-server/README.md

 node-0   Ready    control-plane,master   84s   v1.29.5+k3s1   10.0.0.3      <none>        Ubuntu 22.04.3 LTS   5.15.0-112-generic   docker://26.1.4

 Note: the external-ip here is empty because we have no cloud controller manager installed

+## Access
+Connect to the k3s server node using SSH and use kubectl there

+Access the cluster from outside:
+Copy /etc/rancher/k3s/k3s.yaml to local ~/.kube/config
+In the config change name to server's public IP (ensure tls-san option is set!)
+Use kubectl locally

 ## Uninstall
 To uninstall the k3s server node run these commands: sudo /usr/local/bin/k3s-uninstall.sh